Blackwater (TV series)

-Blackwater (Swedish: Händelser vid vatten) is a Swedish television drama made for SVT and ITV Studios by Piv Bernth and Apple Tree Productions.
+Blackwater (Händelser vid vatten) is a Swedish television drama made for SVT and ITV Studios by Piv Bernth and Apple Tree Productions.
 It is an adaptation by Maren Louise Käehne and Karin Arrhenius of Kerstin Ekman's 1993 novel of the same name.
-It is directed by Arrhenius and Mikael Marcimain, and stars Pernilla August.
+It is directed by Mikael Marcimain, and stars Pernilla August and Rolf Lassgård.
 It had its Swedish premiere on 13 January 2023. and was screened in competition at the Göteborg Festival.
 It was broadcast in France and Germany in March 2023.

 Synopsis

 The action is set in Blackwater during two time-periods, 1973 and 1991.
 In the mountains of North Sweden, near the small town of Blackwater, two tourists are found murdered in a tent in 1973.
 Annie discovers their corpses while making her way to an isolated commune with her young daughter Mia.
 The local policeman Åke and doctor Birger begin to investigate the crime but are replaced by detectives from Stockholm.
 Suspects include local residents and commune members.
 Repercussions of the unsolved murders are still felt 18 years later.
 Mia returns to Blackwater to visit Annie, who now teaches at the local school.
 Annie remains haunted by the deaths – endeavouring to find the culprit.
 Later Annie is found dead, initially believed to be either accidental or suicide.